 Medial Patellofemoral Ligament (MPFL) Reconstruction

-What are the symptoms of an MPFL injury?
+What Are the Symptoms of an MPFL Injury?

 Your MPFL keeps your kneecap moving smoothly inside the groove of your femur.
 During a patellar dislocation, your MPFL may get torn.
 The symptoms of an MPFL injury or torn ligament may consist of: